 Some people struggling with substance abuse and addiction can and do recognize the extent of the problems stemming from drug abuse and seek treatment without the need for an intervention.
 Many, however, are reluctant or unable to realize that drugs are responsible for the problems in their relationships, health, or work and often ignore the safety issues related to drinking and driving and other high-risk behaviors.

 It is common for addicts to deny that drugs are the source of the difficulties they face.
 They may instead blame other people or circumstances in their lives.
 When that happens, studies show that methods such as the Johnson Intervention can break through the denial and help these individuals engage with treatment.1

 The following video from Howcast discusses the factors that can affect the success of an intervention.

 When Is The Right Time?

-A long-held belief is that an addict must reach rock bottom before they will be ready to seek help, but this is a myth.3 Research shows that the most effective way to help a loved one who is struggling with a substance use problem is to intervene early, before their addiction gets worse.4 A skilled interventionist can help you communicate effectively with your your loved one and improve the chances that they’ll agree to treatment.
-And by intervening early, family and friends can help their addicted loved one before irreversible damage occurs.4
+A long-held belief is that an addict must reach rock bottom before they will be ready to seek help, but this is a myth.3 Research shows that the most effective way to help a loved one who is struggling with a substance use problem is to intervene early before their addiction gets worse.4 A skilled interventionist can help you communicate effectively with your loved ones and improve the chances that they’ll agree to treatment.
+And by intervening early, family and friends can help their addicted loved ones before irreversible damage occurs.4

 Before starting the intervention, a few things should be in order.
 If possible, loved ones should plan ahead for the intervention.
 This can include: